 - Validity check of the sender and recipient e-mail address formats.

 - Verification of recipient addresses based on the origin.

 - Specific policies can be assigned to users, groups or computers in addition to the system-wide mail policy or to overrule it.

 - Automated blocking of potentially dangerous e-mail attachments, such as executable files, office documents containing macros and encrypted archives.

 E-mails are scanned for potentially harmful links and automatically quarantined when a threat is detected (Google Safe Browsing technology).

-Roundcube webmail is a browser-based multilingual IMAP client with an application-like user interface.
-It provides full functionality you expect from an e-mail client, including MIME support, address book, folder manipulation, message searching and spell checking.
+The AXS Guard webmail server allows users to securely access their e-mails from the Internet and provides the full functionality you expect from an e-mail client, including MIME support, an address book, folder manipulation, message searching and spell checking.
+2FA is also supported.

 POP3 (Post Office Protocol 3) is the most recent version of a standard protocol for receiving e-mail.
 POP3 is a client/server protocol in which e-mail is downloaded to the client computer.
 The AXS Guard appliance also supports POPS.

 The Internet Message Access Protocol (IMAP) is an Internet standard protocol used by e-mail clients to retrieve e-mail messages from a mail server over a TCP/IP connection.
 The e-mail messages remain on the e-mail server.
 IMAP is defined in RFC 3501.
 The AXS Guard appliance also supports IMAP over SSL (IMAPS).